ObolNetwork/charon-distributed-validator-node/README.md

 - `docker-compose.override.yml.sample` is intended to override the default configuration provided in `docker-compose.yml`.
 This is useful when, for example, you wish to add port mappings or want to disable a container.

-- We use the "Multiple Compose File" feature which provides a very powerful way to override any configuration in `docker-compose.yml` without needing to modify git-checked-in files since that results in conflicts when upgrading this repo.
-See https://docs.docker.com/compose/extends/#multiple-compose-files for more details.
 - To use it, just copy the sample file to `docker-compose.override.yml` and customise it to your liking.
 Please create this file ONLY when you want to tweak something.
 This is because the default override file is empty and docker errors if you provide an empty compose file.
 ```
 cp docker-compose.override.yml.sample docker-compose.override.yml